Vallejo, California Therapists

 Vallejo is a very small city in a very large state.
 The average income is low.
 People seem to either have a great job at a medical center or they work for minimum wage at a theme park.
 With this dichotomy between the cultures, you can expect there to be issues in seeking out mental health assistance.

 • Culture: Vallejo is made up of just about every culture group you can imagine.
 It is the most ethnically diverse city in the country as of 2012.
-It also has a very large LGBT community.
+It also has a huge LGBT community.

 • Climate: The climate is more seasonal than other parts of California.
 It can be a very foggy and wet place at times.
 This can lead to depression and seasonal affective disorder.